bobbylkchao/ChatbotBuilder/readme.md

 # Blueprint AI

 A low-code, configurable platform for creating generative AI-based chatbots.
 On the platform, users can easily and quickly create chatbots for different tasks, configure guidelines, intent flows, intent handlers (include write custom code), and quick actions.
+Try it at https://www.blueprintai.dev/

 ## Development logs and thinking